Substra/substra/docs/local_install_skaffold.md

 - Mac

-Once done, we can configure your machine so that the urls `substra-backend.node-1.com`, `substra-backend.node-2.com`, `substra-frontend.node-1.com` and `substra-frontend.node-2.com` point to your local instance of the platform.

-To do so, you'll first need to get the host IP address from container by running:
+You'll first need to get the host IP address from container by running:

 ```sh
 docker run -it --rm busybox ping host.docker.internal